 - Booking a stay outside the city: Sometimes the cost (physical and monetary) of public transport makes your “cheap” hotel outside the city actually more expensive than one in a more desirable location.

 All in all, there are some straightforward ways to save yourself time and money when you’re traveling.
-If you're looking to book the holiday of your dreams but don't have the funds today, it's worth checking out our Holiday Loans page to see the great rates we can offer.
+If you're looking to book the holiday of your dreams but don't have the funds today, it's worth checking out our great rates on Holiday Loans to see how SocietyOne can help you get there.